Alec N. Wildenstein: Horse racing

 In 2004, Wildenstein's steeplechase runner, Kotkijet, owned in partnership with Jean-Pierre Dubois, won his second Grand Steeple-Chase de Paris.

 Personal life

 In 1977, his family purchased a 49% stake for Wildenstein in the first 66000 acre Ol Jogi Ranch on the Laikipia District in Kenya.
 In 1985, the family acquired complete ownership.
-He met Jocelyne Périsset when she was a guest at Ol Jogi Ranch and they were married on April 30, 1978.
-They had a daughter, Diane, followed by a son, Alec.
-Jr. Their divorce proceedings between 1997 and 1999 gained wide media coverage for revelations about the couple's extravagant spending habits and the pressure he put on Jocelyn Wildenstein to undergo plastic surgery.
+He met Jocelyne Périsset when she was a guest at Ol Jogi Ranch and they were married on 30 April 1978 in Las Vegas, Nevada.
+They had a daughter, Diane, followed by a son, Alec Jr. Their divorce proceedings between 1997 and 1999 gained wide media coverage for revelations about the couple's extravagant spending habits and the pressure he put on Jocelyne Wildenstein to undergo plastic surgery.
+In 2000, he married Russian-born model Liouba Stoupakova, who survived him.